coredns/deployment/kubernetes/Upgrading_CoreDNS.md

 If you’ve discovered any backward incompatibility notices, you should review your Corefile to see if you are affected.

-## Upgrading CoreDNS Manually with a Rolling Update
+## Upgrading CoreDNS Manually

-The CoreDNS Deployment can be configured to employ a rolling update strategy.
-A rolling update strategy reduces service down time by ensuring that a subset of Pods are always ready.
-To upgrade CoreDNS with a rolling update,

 1. Identify and resolve any configurations in your Corefile that are backward incompatible with the new CoreDNS version before upgrading.
-2. Ensure that your CoreDNS Deployment is set up to handle rolling updates.
+2. If you want to reduce the risk of CoreDNS downtime, ensure that your CoreDNS Deployment is set up to handle rolling updates.
 It should have > 1 replica, a RollingUpdate strategy, and a readiness probe defined that points to the `health` plugin in CoreDNS. e.g. …
 ```
         readinessProbe:
           httpGet: